 Hi Bakers!
-I am Lisa Jo Girodat of Neverlandstitches and am so excited to be back on Moda Bakeshop to share another new quilt pattern.
+I am Lisa Jo Girodat of Neverlandstitches and I am back on here Moda Bake Shop to share another new quilt pattern.

 I hope that everyone had as much fun during the Summer QAL, At the Seashore as the Bakeshop Chefs did.
 It’s sad that it is over but in case you are done and looking for that next project, I think I have a fun quick one for you.
 The individual blocks would also make a darling table runner or mini to hang on a wall.

 It is officially time to say goodbye and see you next time!

 Surprise!
 We have a bonus block for you today!

 This is the last block of the quilt-along!
 We can’t believe the summer has flown by so quickly.
 We are ending with a classic block that’s just the right fit for a quilt made At the Seashore.